Impact of the Hindu–German Conspiracy: Anglo-US relations

 However, although the new Secretary of State, Robert Lansing, was initially as uncooperative as Bryan, the first investigations of the conspiracy opened with the raid of the Wall Street office of Wolf von Igel, seizing papers that were later presented as evidence in the Hindu–German Conspiracy Trial.
 To much chagrin of the British government, however, it was not pursued further at the time.
 The issue precipitated a more general Anglo-American neutrality dispute, aggravated by belligerent preventive measures taken by the British Far-Eastern fleet on the high seas that threatened the sovereignty of American vessels.
-The seizure of German and Turkish passengers from the American vessel China by HMS Laurentic at the mouth of the Yangtze River and the following argument by the British government that the seized planned to foment armed uprising in India provoked outrage from the American government, followed by a number of incidences including the SS Henry S incident.
+The seizure of German and Turkish passengers from the American vessel China by HMS Laurentic at the mouth of the Yangtze River and the following argument by the British government that the seizure planned to foment armed uprising in India provoked outrage from the American government, followed by a number of incidents, including the SS Henry S incident.
 The U. S. Atlantic Fleet dispatched destroyers to the Philippines.
 The relations were strained when in May 1916, the British government decided to relax its aggressive policy and seek cooperation with the US.
 The China prisoners were released that month, but relations did not improve before November that year, with a number of exchanges through the rest of 1916.

-The issue was ultimately addressed by William G. E. Wiseman, head of British intelligence in the US, who passed on details of a bomb plot directly to the New York Police by passing diplomatic channels.
+The issue was ultimately addressed by William G. E. Wiseman, head of British intelligence in the US, who passed on details of a bomb plot directly to the New York Police bypassing diplomatic channels.
 This led to the arrest of Chandra Kanta Chuckrevarty.
 As the links between Chuckervarty papers and the Igel papers became apparent, the investigations by Federal authorities ultimately expanded to cover the entire conspiracy., with the US agreeing to pass on evidence so long as Britain did not seek admission of liability for Breaches of Neutrality.
-At a time that diplomatic relations with Germany were deteriorating, the Foreign office directed the Embassy to cooperate with the investigations.
+At a time when diplomatic relations with Germany were deteriorating, the Foreign Office directed the Embassy to cooperate with the investigations.
 These ultimately resolved the Anglo-American diplomatic disputes just as America entered the war.